 You can now visit four of José’s Michelin Bib Gourmand restaurants in one evening!
 Our Tour de José is an exclusive, unforgettable dining experience, available Sunday-Thursday on a limited basis for parties of up to six.
 The evening features a dining tour of Penn Quarter’s Zaytinya, Jaleo, Oyamel and China Chilcano with a special menu of 3-5 small plates and a paired round of beverages at each restaurant, for $195 per person, inclusive of tax and tip.
 Book yours today!

-Enjoy our featured dim sum menu every Tuesday, highlighting a diverse array of our savory Chifa bites in addition to specially-priced wines by the glass and a weekly rotating pisco-infused cocktail.
+Enjoy our featured dim sum menu every Tuesday, highlighting a diverse array of our savory Chifa bites in addition to $5 pisco sours and specially-priced wines by the glass.

 Why limit yourself to one dish when you can try them all?